quadram-institute-bioscience/dadaist2/docs/1_install.md

 we are now offering curated YAML files that can be used to install the stable versions of dadaist.

-A list of environment files are available
-[in the **env** directory](https://github.com/quadram-institute-bioscience/dadaist2/tree/master/env), or you can download the last as shown below.
+:warning: A list of environment files are available [in the **env** directory](https://github.com/quadram-institute-bioscience/dadaist2/tree/master/env), where you can download the appropriate version for your system.

 ```bash
 # Change URL as appropriate selecting from the list in the link above